3 Days in Seville: First-Time Plan

 Morning

 Start in the cathedral area and the surrounding historic core.
-The goal is orientation more than domination.
+The goal is orientation, not completion.
 Walk the Plaza del Triunfo side, the nearby lanes, and the edges of Santa Cruz so the city starts to make sense on foot.

 Afternoon

-Choose one anchor, not three.
+Choose one main anchor instead of three.
 That can mean the Cathedral and Giralda if your entry time fits, or a slower Santa Cruz and Arenal loop with lunch if arrival-day energy is limited.
-Save your most demanding monument combination for the full-strength day.
+Save your most demanding monument combination for your full day.

 Evening

-Keep dinner close to your base or close to wherever the day already ends.
-Seville evenings are part of the reason to come, and the smartest first day is the one that still leaves room to enjoy one.
+Keep dinner close to your hotel or close to wherever the day naturally ends.
+Seville evenings are one of the main reasons to visit, and the smartest first day is the one that still leaves room to enjoy one.

 Transit note

 Walk as much as you reasonably can on day 1.
-Seville makes more sense once you understand how the cathedral area, Santa Cruz, and riverside connect.
+Seville makes more sense once you understand how the cathedral area, Santa Cruz, Arenal, and the riverside connect.

 Backup plan

 If arrival delays or heat flatten the day, do less.
-A short old-center loop and one good dinner still count as a strong Seville opening.
+A short old-center loop and one good dinner still count as a strong opening to 3 days in Seville.

 Day 2: Real Alcazar, Plaza de Espana, and Maria Luisa Park